petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Verion 3.4-rc1 =
 * Stop comments made without a referrer.
+* When using the plugin Hyper Cache, pages shown to blocked visitors will not be cached.
+The caching caused to show the blocked page to legit visitors.

 = Version 3.3.1 =
 * Bugfix: Problem with accessing the options pages.